 3.15.1.1 General

 All Document Deliverables will be developed in a highly collaborative process with PEBA to provide high quality products that meet PEBA’s stated needs.
-For all Document Deliverables, PEBA will have a reasonable period of time as specified in the Project Work Plan, or if not so specified, five (5) Business Days to review and approve or reject the Document Deliverable.
-All Document Deliverables will be of a reasonable length and Contractor will not deliver multiple revisions of such Document Deliverables in a timeframe that will prevent PEBA’s timely review the Document Deliverables.
-Contractor will promptly correct any deficiencies noted by PEBA in the documentation or the Document Deliverables and Contractor will be solely responsible for any delays in the Project caused by such corrections and will not invoice PEBA for work done to correct the deficiencies to PEBA’s satisfaction.
-Upon Acceptance, PEBA will issue a Certificate of Acceptance.
+For all Document Deliverables, PEBA will review and approve or reject the Document Deliverable in accordance with Section 6.3.10, below.

 3.15.1.2 Project Documentation Repository